Qiuyu-Li/File-compressing-and-decompressing/README.md

 ## Introduction

 This project is created for compressing and decompressing the given text file using three approaches, or three types of dictionaries: naive list, BST(Red-Black Tree) and chained hash table.

+- Compressing a file: Suppose we have a large document with many repeated long strings.
+A simple way to compress the file is to replace frequently occurring words with a simple abbreviation.
+Therefore, a dictionary is to be built to store the abbreviations of each word.

+- Decompressing a file: Restore the original file with the compressed file and the dictionary.

+- Feature of the test file `test_document.txt`: A moderate size text file with only words, ',', '.' and whitespace.

 I create three `test_*.c` (test_naive.c, test_tree.c, test_chtbl.c) files for each of the approaches, and related data structures to achive the purpose.
 If successfully run, each of the test program will produce below output:

 1. dict.txt: a dictionary text file that prints the dictionary table(the occurance times and abbreviation of each word).
 The BST dictionary is printed in the terminal instead of a text file.
 The hash dictionary prints words contained in each bin (I recommend not to open it).